alexpreli/web-chat-app/README.md

 1. Go to [Firebase Console](https://console.firebase.google.com/).
 2. Create a new project.
-3. In your project, create a **Web Page** and copy its config values.
+3. In your project, create a **Web App** and copy its config values.

 ### 2) Enable Firebase services